How Do I Set Up Circle?

 Note: Entering your name and email in opposite boxes will result in Circle sending you an error (see an example on the right below).

-Non-US Circle setup: Circle will automatically detect the regional information setup in the device that you are using to setup Circle and insert the country code for you (such as Sweden in the middle screenshot above).
-If the country code that is automatically selected does not match your actual phone number, you may tap on the country flag to select the proper country code.
+Non-US Circle setup: The Circle app will automatically detect the regional information setup in the device that you are using to set up your Circle device and insert the country code for you (such as Sweden in the middle screenshot above).
+If the country code that is automatically selected does not match your actual phone number, you may tap on the country flag or phone icon to select the proper country code.

 Creating family profiles